 Especially after a very tough year for everyone with the impact of Covid, that’s an even better, even more amazing, and true story.

-‘Carols to you’ by Life Church was an initiative that took carol services to 39 streets in the Chelmsford area in the last two weeks.
+This was by Life Church and was an initiative that took carol services to 39 streets in the Chelmsford area in the last two weeks.
 I was leading it one night – dressed as Father Christmas of course.

 With a team from my church, I have run a six week online enquirers course called Puzzling Questions.
 This is a course aimed for people with no knowledge or belief just interest in Christianity.
 Despite wide social media promotion, we only had a small group but some fantastic discussions about life and faith.
 This resulted in both people growing in their desire to know more and put faith into action more.

 When the lockdown was eased, I had the opportunity to preach in person at Chignall Smealy church near Chelmsford about the practicalities of sharing our faith from Colossians 4 v 2 – 6.
 Some really positive feedback about people feeling motivated to do it, helped with realistic ideas and excited by the wisdom of the passage.

 A friend of mine who is a Primary school teacher asked for a Christmas assembly that could be played to each of the classes.
 I was a bit out of practice but some Christmas hats soon got me back into it.
 You can see it here if you want to!